 Flat Fees Divorce Attorney

 Some lawyers do not charge based on the number of hours they’ve clocked, but instead, charge a flat fee for the entire process/proceeding.
-Feel free to enquire about the rationale behind the rates that your lawyer quotes, and negotiate them as well.
+Feel free to enquire about the rationale behind the rates that your lawyer quotes, and negotiate as well.

 Retainer Fees Divorce Attorney

 This is the amount paid to a lawyer to retain them as a representative of your case.
 This money also covers the cost of papers, documents, and other ancillaries that the lawyer may end up paying for representing you.

 This is the best and the most ideal type of fee that a lawyer can charge, as a majority proportion of their payment is dependent on the outcome of your case.
 Usually, a predetermined percentage of the value of the proceedings is charged by the lawyer

 How Can I Get The Court Fees Waived?